thomas-dg/thomas-dg/README.md

 # Who am i ? 🤔

-I'm a french student at the IIM in Paris, La Défense.
-I study to become a front-end developer and UI designer
+I'm a french student at the IIM in Paris, La Défense who dreams to become a front-end developer and UI designer

 Before that I was in Brittany and i my free time was about surfing and coding, that's why I came to Paris